socomsystems/documentation/developer_manual/general/codingguidelines.rst

 The most important labels and their meaning:

-* #backport-request - the pull requests also needs to be applied to older Nextcloud versions
+* #backport-request - the pull requests also needs to be applied to older cyfrSpaces versions
 * #bug - this issue is a bug
 * #enhancement - this issue is a feature request/idea for improvement of Nextcloud
 * #design - this needs help from the design team or is a design-related issue/pull request